 Jeep Compass Interior

-- "… the Compass' maximum cargo capacity is respectable." -- Edmunds
+- "… the maximum cargo capacity of 53.6 cubic feet pales in comparison to rival crossovers." -- Edmunds

 Next Steps: Jeep Compass

 - View the best prices for the 2015 Jeep Compass

 - Calculate monthly payment and apply for a loan